Frequently asked questions

 Are mammograms painful?

 Some may still experience discomfort or pain, especially those who already have pain in their shoulders and/or neck.
-Let the radiographers know if this applies to you so they can adjust the examination to minimize discomfort.
+Let the radiographers know if this applies to you so they can adjust the examination and minimize discomfort.

-If you menstruate and have particularly tender breasts at certain times, you may want to avoid scheduling your mammogram during those periods.
+- If you menstruate and have particularly tender breasts at certain times, you may want to avoid scheduling your mammogram during those periods.

 Can I choose where to have my screening mammogram?

-For women aged 50-69 who have an average risk of breast cancer and no symptoms, a mammogram every two years is considered sufficient.
 This is based on experiences from mammographic screening programs in other European countries and aligns with the European guidelines for breast cancer screening.

 Why is BreastScreen Norway only for women aged 50-69?

 New evidence suggests that organized screening may also reduce breast cancer mortality for women aged 45-49 and 70-74.
 The Norwegian Directorate of Health is currently leading a work to assess a possible expansion of the age group.
-The Directorate will present its recommendation to the Ministry of Health and Care Services in the spring of 2026, and the final decision on expansion of BreastScreen Norway will be made at the political level.
+The Directorate will present its recommendation to the Ministry of Health and Care Services in 2026, and the final decision on expansion of BreastScreen Norway will be made at the political level.

 Women over 70 are not included in BreastScreen Norway because the effect of mammographic screening has been best documented for women aged 50-69.

-What happens if breast cancer is detected?
+What happens if I get diagnosed with breast cancer ?

-Routines for follow-up after breast cancer surgery vary, so you should always follow the plan given by your treating doctor.
 For some women, this means they should not participate in the screening program for a few years.
-If BreastScreen Norway part of your follow-up plan, the mammogram costs the usual screening fee of NOK 287.
+If BreastScreen Norway part of your follow-up plan, the mammogram costs the usual screening fee of NOK 387.
 This fee is not covered by the state medical exemption scheme (frikort), and you are not refunded for travel expenses.

 Why isn’t ultrasound offered?